|

 "I came here to escape this sort of thing," he told us through an interpreter.
 "But now I find the same damn thing; the same narrow-minded bigotry!"

-The beleaguered fowl in happier times - 1996 When ask how the ordeal began the avian told us that he came here from Peking China to visit relatives in Framingham Massachusetts and escape the paranoia in Asia.
+When ask how the ordeal began the avian told us that he came here from Peking China to visit relatives in Framingham Massachusetts and escape the paranoia in Asia.
 After seeing pictures of ducks, geese and other unidentified fowl unceremoniously rounded up, stuffed into degrading and uncomfortable plastic bags and killed, his family suggested he come here.
 While dining in a pond on Boston Common, the duck inadvertently sneezed, setting off a panic among those people who had, moments before, been feeding the ducks benevolently.

 "It was horrible," he said, barely able to contain his involuntary shudders.
 "I saw ducks and geese being beaten, harassed and insulted by a wild-eyed mob reminiscent of a Frankenstein movie.
 I was only able to escape certain death by hiding among a flock of pigeons that were roosting beneath a tree," he said before collapsing into tears.